A student who has been academically disqualified may appeal if:

 The Academic Standards Committee hears appeals three times each year, at the close of each semester.

 |1 p.m., Monday, August 22, 2016

 |1 p.m., Monday, January 2, 2017

 The Academic Standards Committee will consider appeals on a case-by-case basis.
 The appeals package submitted by the student and the educational records of the student, including the disciplinary record, will be reviewed by the committee.
 Additionally, the committee may seek input from faculty and professional staff in other relevant campus offices.

 If the appeal is approved, the student’s academic standing will be “Reinstated from Academic Disqualification” and the student will have one additional semester in which to raise the cumulative GPA to 2.00.
 If this does not happen, the student will again be academically disqualified.

-Students will be notified of the committee’s decision by email to the Fort Lewis College account by the date specified in the notification letter and email.
+Students will be notified of the committee’s decision by email to the Fort Lewis College account as soon as possible.
 If the FLC email account is not active, the student will be asked to provide an alternative email address.

 The committee’s decision may be appealed to the Provost or designee.